babelcher/Lab5/README.md

 Game on the LCD in the Black Box.
 Accomplishes B Functionality.

+## Documentation
+I used the buttons library provided by Capt Branchflower as well as the game_shell library that Capt Branchflower provided and then I modified the code accordingly.
+C2C Caleb Ziegler helped me identify why my game was resetting into the wrong location and suggested that I turn off the interrupts for a short time period.
+This solved my issue.
+Other than that, everything else was completed by myself.

 ## Functions
 - 'void endOfGame()'
     - Checks the condition for the end of the game